Hermann Gauch: World War II

 Gauch enlisted on the outbreak of World War II, serving initially in the Luftwaffe, but was later invalided out after damaging his spine in an accident during a training flight.
 He subsequently claimed that he had suggested to Himmler the policy of Germanisation in Poland, by absorbing racially suitable Polish children, who showed "Nordic" characteristics.
 On 13 October 1939 he took custody of downed RAF officer Harry Day, with whom he remained in contact after the war.

 He served in the Yugoslav campaign and was commended for his actions capturing Zagreb with a few men.
 He then became a doctor with the 23rd Luftnachrichtenregiment.
 Reapplying once more to the SS in 1942, his application was supported by Oswald Pohl, but he was again rejected by Himmler.
 He ran a hospital in Lauterecken until the final stage of the war, when he was transferred to the Western front, suffering a serious injury in the last few weeks of the conflict.

 Post-war

 Gauch was cleared of involvement in war crimes following the denazifaction process, but could not work as a state physician.
-He maintained a successful private practice in Kaiserlautern.
+He maintained a successful private practice in Kaiserslautern.
 According to his son, he continued to believe in his racial theories after the war, convincing himself that neo-Nazis would eventually take power in Germany.
 He also argued that accepted statistics of Jewish deaths in the Holocaust were highly exaggerated, and indeed impossible.
 He was an active member of the Deutsche Reichspartei, and acted as its regional spokesman on culture and education.
 In 1961 he was named in the Eichmann trial for providing ideological justification for the Holocaust because of his view that non-Nordics are "sub-human".